danechever/VFN-Lab/README.md

-#VFN-Lab
+# VFN-Lab #

-Code Used for running the VFN bench and analyzing the results.
+Code used for running the VFN bench and analyzing the results.

+## \AnalysisCode\ ##
-\AnalysisCode\ code contains a library of functions for reading
+    * Contains a library of functions (AnalysisLib) for reading the data and analyzing it.
-    the data and analyzing it.
-It also contains sample scripts showing how the analysis is done.
+    * Also contains sample scripts showing how an analysis is done.
+    * One of the sample scripts is used for doing a LSQ Fit.

+## \ControlCode\ ##
+    * Contains control code for the various devices in the the VFN bench.
+    * Also has control scripts used to do the VFN scans.
+    * Also has control scripts for miscellaneous tests.

+## \IDSandThorlabsCameraCode\ ##
+    * Code for using the IDS or Thorlabs camera.
+This includes the simple script (command-line) and GUI.